December 2, 2024

 Generative Artificial Intelligence: Powering Domestic Economic Growth

 As the potential for generative artificial intelligence (GenAI) expands, so does the interest in harnessing GenAI in facilitating and stimulating economic growth.
-In this half-day conference, leading academics and public and private industry experts will consider pressing questions related to GenAI's potential to support economic development and its implications for the workforce.
+In this half-day conference, leading academics and public and private industry experts considered pressing questions related to GenAI's potential to support economic development and its implications for the workforce.

 Schedule